helenakristina/CrackingThePythonCode/README.md

 <hr/>

 ## Methodology
-- <b>Learn Through Association and Repitition.</b> Memory works like a network, we remember things by associating things to what we already know, and reinforce those neural pathways through repitition.
+- <b>Learn Through Association and Repetition.</b> Memory works like a network, we remember things by associating things to what we already know, and reinforce those neural pathways through repetition.
 This may feel redundant, but it is by design.
 - <b>Conceptualize, Then Apply.</b> This course uses learning notebooks to ensure that you can immediately apply the concepts even before you have a local Python programming environment set up.
 This provides immediate feedback and reinforcement.
 - <b>Build Momentum with Success.</b> Small, bite-sized lessons that grow in complexity provide confidence and build momentum.
 - <b>Learn to Fish.</b> I'm sure you have heard the proverb, "If you give a person a fish, they eat for a day.
 If you teach them to fish, they eat for a lifetime."
 My goal is to teach you to fish.
 Many programmers are expert Googlers.
 In this course, I teach you how to use built-in help functions and search engine to find solutions when they are non-obvious.